 Storytelling marketing: how to use it to crush your competition

-Make your brand pop with some groovy storytelling
+Make your marketing pop with some groovy storytelling

 Storytelling marketing is hot right now.
 There's a big emphasis on content and positioning yourself as a brand and other jargon that ultimately doesn't mean much to the average person.
 We're going to break down what storytelling marketing strategy actually is, and how you can practically use it to turn people who have never heard about you into your most avid fans.